All Episodes

 So am I confident?

-You and I both know that we've had a number of conversations with not only the president but his his staff, and they're committed to making sure that we repeal and replace Obamacare.
+You and I both know that we've had a number of conversations with not only the president but his staff, and they're committed to making sure that we repeal and replace Obamacare.

 They're committed to tax reform.

-They're committed to infrastructure, they're committed to building the wall.
+They're committed to building the wall.

 And so do I see all of those things getting done?